sixuanhan/tse/querier/IMPLEMENTATION.md

 The Querier is implemented in one file `querier.c`, with ? functions.

 ### main
-The `main` function first checks the validity of arguments, then loads the index from `indexFilename` to an `index_t`.
-It reads search the queries from stdin and print the search result.
+The `main` function first checks the validity of arguments, then calls `index_load` to load the index from `indexFilename` to an `index_t`.
+It calls `parseQuery`, `printQuery`, and eventually `searchIndex` to reads search the queries from stdin and print the search result.

 ### parseQuery
-The `parseQuery` function loops over documents in the `pageDirectory` and passes the `webpage` and `docID` to `indexPage`.
+The `parseQuery` clean and parse each query according to the syntax.
+It separates words into tokens, normalize all words.

+### printQuery
+The `printQuery` function print the 'clean' query for user to see.

-### indexPage
+### searchIndex
-The `indexPage` function loops over words and records occurrences with the help of `index_save`.
+The `searchIndex` function goes through the index, keeping track of the result as it goes, and prints the ranking as the result.

 ## Other modules